Tight Bounds for Sparsifying Random CSPs: Introduction

+The key distinction between \Cref{thm:introrpartite} and \Cref{thm:introrpartiteVCSP} is that the size of the largest $\mathbf{AND}$ appearing in the valued relation no longer \emph{solely} governs the sparsifiability of the resulting VCSP instance: but rather, a lack of \emph{balance}.
+For example, it is straightforward to compute that any instance of the CSP relation $R = \{0,1\}^r$ can be sparsified to a single constraint (as all constraints behave identically for all assignments).
+However, one can show that an arbitrary function $\bR : \{0,1\}^r \to \R^{>0}$ where all weights are nonzero but not all equal, must have at least $\Omega(n)$ constraints in every $(1 \pm \eps)$-sparsifier (this is what we call an \emph{imbalanced} relation).
+Taken for a general valued relation, we have to ``zoom in'' on particular parts of the relation and perform this ``balanced versus imbalanced test'' to determine whether $\widehat{c} = c$ (looks balanced) or $\widehat{c} = c+1$ (does not).

-In the \emph{uniform} setting, a similar characterization holds for \emph{most} relations, in the sense that there is a strict phase transition and that the sparsifier sizes also display this monotonicity property with respect to $m$.
+\paragraph{Random Uniform CSPs} In the \emph{uniform} setting, a similar characterization holds for most relations, in the sense that there is a strict phase transition and that the sparsifier sizes also display this monotonicity property with respect to $m$.
 However, perhaps surprisingly, \emph{this monotonicity behavior does not hold true for all relations}!

+To start, in the uniform setting, we require an analogous notion of the largest $\mathbf{AND}$ in a relation $R$, which we characterize via so-called \emph{plentiful-ness}.
+However, the more interesting distinction which arises when compared to the $r$-partite setting is in the characterization of \emph{non-monotonicity}.

+To better explain the intuition for this non-monotonicity in the uniform setting, let us consider a relation $R \subseteq D^r$ and suppose that we have a huge number of constraints (approaching $\binom{n}{r} \cdot r!$).
+In this case, the CSP instance we are dealing with is essentially the \emph{complete} instance.
+In the uniform model, when we have the complete CSP, this means that we have every constraint $R_S(x)$, for $S \in P([n], r)$.
+So, for every unordered subset of variables $T \in \binom{[n]}{r}$, we have a constraint for every possible \emph{permutation} of the $r$ variables in $T$.
+Thus, sparsifying the complete instance with relation $R$ is effectively the same as sparsifying the complete instance with what we call the \emph{symmetrization} of $R$ (essentially, the average over all $r!$ permutations of the variables).

+This turns out to have huge ramifications for sparsification: indeed, if we revisit the examples from the $r$-partite setting, we saw that CSPs with so-called ``balanced'' relations like $R = \{0,1\}^r$ are easy to sparsify, while CSPs with ``imbalanced'' relations are harder to sparsify.
+A key subtlety in the uniform setting is that there are relations which are themselves imbalanced but which, after symmetrization, become balanced--see \Cref{rem:balance-examples} for examples.
+The upshot for random CSP sparsification is that for denser random CSPs, sparsification becomes easier, as, after symmetrization, we are dealing with balanced relations, while for less dense random CSPs, sparsification is more difficult as we are dealing with imbalanced relations.
+The effect is of sufficient magnitude that it leads to a \emph{non-monotone} relationship between the density of the random CSP and the size of the optimal sparsifier.
+We present our characterization theorem as follows.